Research Support Offices

 Foundation Relations builds sustainable, mutually beneficial partnerships between the University and the charitable organizations that share our research, teaching, and social service missions.
 We pursue this goal through three, related strategies: Faculty Assistance, Coordination and Stewardship, and Fundraising.

-The Professional Development and Postdoctoral Affairs team works with postdocs on both campuses to identify and provide career and educational resources and to create new opportunities for personal and professional development.
+The Professional Development and Postdoctoral Affairs team works with postdocs, doctoral students, and faculty mentors on both campuses to identify and provide career and educational resources and to create new opportunities for personal and professional development.

 Research Compliance helps faculty, administrators, and staff involved in research comply with city, state, and national laws and regulations, and maintain standards of integrity, quality, and ethics.

-Sponsored Programs specializes in assisting faculty and administrators in proposal review and submission, award negotiation and acceptance and University policies and procedures.
-OSP is the coordinating office for all pre-award and non-financial post-award needs.
+Sponsored Programs specializes in assisting faculty and administrators in proposal review and submission, award negotiation and acceptance, and related University policies and procedures.
+SP is the coordinating office for pre-award and post-award needs.

 Works toward commercial applications of the groundbreaking research and discoveries taking place every day at Boston University.

-Established through the vision and generosity of Albert V. and Jessie Boyd Danielsen, the Danielsen Institute mission is to alleviate suffering and to promote healing, growth, and change in the persons, communities, and institutions which they serve through clinical service, training, research, and teaching which emphasize depth psychotherapy and are informed by spiritual, religious, and existential perspectives.
+The Danielsen Institute’s mission is to alleviate suffering and to promote healing, growth, and change in the persons, communities, and institutions which they serve through clinical service, training, research, and teaching which emphasize depth psychotherapy and are informed by spiritual, religious, and existential perspectives.
 The Danielsen Center for the Study of Religion & Psychology is located within the institute to carry out the research mission.

 Conducts research and engineers solutions for biotechnology, photonics, manufacturing, renewable energy, and many more industries.